TABLE OF CONTENTS

 1 Existence of a specific small claims procedure

 Finland’s current legislation does not include procedural regulations that depend on the monetary amount pursued by the claimant.
 However, a suitable form of procedure may be ordered for a case on the basis of its nature.
 A case will only go through all the different stages of full legal proceedings if there are grounds for this and the interested parties so wish.
 A case may, for example, be resolved by a single judge, without an oral preparatory session, or by an entirely written procedure.
 Non-contentious civil cases also have their own specific procedure.
-Uncontested claims are processed using the simple procedure described above (see “Order for payment” procedure – Finland” and “Automatic processing – Finland”).
+For the processing of uncontested claims, see ‘Order for payment procedures – Finland’ and ‘Automatic processing – Finland’.

 1.1 Scope of procedure, threshold

 As has been stated above, the monetary value of the claim is irrelevant.
 The form of procedure depends on the qualitative content of the case.

 1.2 Application of procedure

 Proceedings in civil cases are initiated by filing a written application for a summons with a district court (käräjäoikeus).
 Uncontested claims can also be filed using an electronic application (see ‘Order for payment procedure – Finland’).

 There are no forms at a national level, apart from a form for giving notice of intent to appeal a district court’s decision.
 Certain district courts have produced forms for specific kinds of correspondence; these are usually application forms or response forms.
 There is no obligation to use forms.

 Uncontested claims can be filed using an electronic application form (see ‘Order for payment procedure – Finland’).

 1.5 Rules concerning the taking of evidence